Sensitivity to fentanyl or silicone medical adhesive.

-An immediate release opioid preparation should always be available P.R.N. for breakthrough pain.
+An immediate release opioid preparation should always be available PRN. for breakthrough pain.

 No further modified release morphine